crhain/freeCodeCamp-Simon/README.md

 CHANGES AND ADDITIONS
 ==================================================

-1. add labels for buttons
+1. and visual effects for control buttons
-2. and visual effects for control buttons
+2. ADD css styling
-3. ADD css styling
+3. Add error if player does not hit a panel within a given amount of time
 4. add error sound
 5. edit panel sounds and add functionality to play them continuously